 The GB rail industry operates a performance scheme which provides compensation to RUs for unplanned delays and cancellations which it is not directly responsible for.
 It is a liquidated sums regime which provides compensation based on the marginal effect on future revenues of changes in performance caused by Network Rail or other RUs.
 Details of the regime are incorporated into the track access contract (Schedule 8 of the model contracts as described in Section 3.3.3) of each RU.
 In most cases a standard template arrangement applies, though bespoke arrangements are also possible.
-Schedule 8 sets out a framework by which compensation is paid by either party if train or network performance fails to meet set benchmarks.
-Bonuses are received if either party delivers better performance than the benchmark.
-The performance scheme therefore has incentive properties for both parties (Network Rail and RUs) to improve their performance.
+Schedule 8 sets out a framework by which payments are made by either party if RU or Network Rail cause delays above their respective benchmarks.
+Payments are received when delays caused by a given party are below benchmark.

 The Network Rail, passenger, charter and freight RU benchmark targets are set at realistic but challenging levels for all parties.
 If Network Rail and RUs perform at their respective benchmark levels then no Schedule 8 payments are made.
-The freight operator benchmark is based on average historic freight performance, adjusted for expected network traffic growth over the control period which makes the historic performance more difficult to achieve, and is common to all freight RUs.
-The charter operator benchmark is also based on average charter performance, adjusted for expected network traffic growth over the control period, which makes the historic performance more difficult to achieve and is common to all charter RUs.
+The freight operator benchmark is based on average historic freight performance, adjusted for expected network traffic growth over the control period, and is common to all freight RUs.
+The charter operator benchmark is also based on average charter performance, adjusted for expected network traffic growth over the control period, and is common to all charter RUs.

-While franchised passenger RUs are incentivised to improve performance generally through their franchise agreement, under Schedule 8 of the track access contract, RUs also pay for delay they cause.
+While franchised passenger RUs may be incentivised to improve their own performance through their franchise agreement, under Schedule 8 of the track access contract, RUs also pay for delay they cause.
 They do not directly pay the other operators who suffer the effects of knock-on disruption, but instead they pay Network Rail, because it is only here that the direct contractual relationship exists.
 In turn, Network Rail pays the affected RU, and over time and on a national basis this is expected to hold Network Rail neutral to the effect of these consequential liabilities.
-This incentivises Network Rail to manage the impact of knock-on delays.

-Franchised passenger RUs are also able to claim additional compensation from Network Rail if performance is poor over a sustained period, the trigger being where network performance is more than 20 per cent worse than the benchmark target on a moving annual average basis.
+Freight and charter RUs pay for the actual knock-on disruption that they cause to other operators, whereas passenger RUs pay a fixed, estimated amount based on disruption to their own services.
+This means that passenger RUs could pay for more, or less, disruption than they have truly caused, which incentivises Network Rail to manage the impact of knock-on delays.
+Franchised passenger RUs are also able to claim additional compensation from Network Rail if performance is poor over a sustained period, the trigger being where network performance is more than 20 per cent worse than the benchmark on a moving annual average basis.